askming/study_notes/notes/Stats/Note-Propensity score methods.md

   where $n$ denotes the number of subjects
 - When used in this context, IPTW is part of a larger family of causal methods known as marginal structural model (Hernan, Brumback, & Robins, 2000, 2002).
 - variance estimation must account for the weighted nature of the synthetic sample, with robust variance estimation commonly being used to account for the sample weights (Joffe et al., 2004).
-- The weights may be inaccurate or unstable for subjects with a very low probability of receiving the treatment received.
+- The weights may be inaccurate or unstable for subjects with a very low probability of receiving the treatment.
 - However, using weights equal to

   $$\omega_{i, ATT} = Z_i + \frac{(1-Z_i)e_i}{1-e_i}$$